alexpiet/licking_behavior/README.md

 ## Time Varying Regression Model

+The model predicts the probability of the mouse starting a licking bout on each image presentation.
+Its described as the sum of several time-varying strategies.

+- Bias, is a strategy that wants to lick on every image
+- Visual/Task0, is a strategy that only wants to lick on the image-changes
+- Timing1D, is a strategy that wants to lick every 4-5 images after the end of the last licking bout
+- Omission0, is a strategy that wants to lick on every omission
+- Omission1, is a strategy that wants to lick on the image after every omission

 ### Check if the Time Varying Regression model has already been fit to a session
 > import src/psy_tools as ps
 > ps.check_session(id)